twoelevenjay/CMB2-Admin-Extension/readme.md

 All contributions welcome.
 Please read the [CONTRIBUTING](https://github.com/twoelevenjay/CMB2-Admin-Extension/blob/master/CONTRIBUTING.md) doc for more details.

 ## Installation

-1. Extract the .zip file for this plugin and upload its contents to the `/wp-content/plugins/` directory.
-Alternatively, you can install directly from the Plugin directory within your WordPress Install.
+1. Extract the .zip file and upload its contents to the `/wp-content/plugins/` directory.
+Alternatively, you can install directly through the Plugin directory within your WordPress admin.
-1. Activate the plugin through the "Plugins" menu in WordPress.
+2. Activate the plugin through the 'Plugins' screen in WordPress.
+3. Navigate to the CMB2 Admin Extension interface within the WordPress admin to create and manage meta boxes.

 ## Frequently Asked Questions
 FAQ's usually end up in the [github wiki](https://github.com/twoelevenjay/CMB2-Admin-Extension/wiki).